TUDelft-books/CSBB-textbook/book/Quarter2/Week2_4.md

 -   Contribute to documentation about data in a manner that is understandable to peers

--   Design a research data management strategy for your projects via the Data Management Plan
+-   Design a research data management strategy for your projects and create the Data Management Plan

 ## Group Activity of the Week

-Continue working on with your research overall, special focus this week is on your data.
+This week you will continue working on your research project with a special focus on data management.

 -   Write your data management plan for your project.